 "The Long Island Council of Churches unites diverse Christians to work together to improve the well being of Long Islanders and to promote interfaith understanding and cooperation."

-The Long Island Council of Churches was formed in 1969 through a merger of the Nassau and Sullfolk County Councils of Churches.
-Annual membership dues for faith-based and other non-profit organizations are $50/year per organization.
+The Long Island Council of Churches was formed in 1969 through a merger of the Nassau and Suffolk County Councils of Churches.
+Annual membership dues for faith-based organizations are $100 and other non-profit organizations are $150 per year.

 The Long Island Council of Churches' mission is manifested through our programs, activities and services.
 A dedicated professional staff works with our volunteer leadership to implement the following:

 As of September 2022 we have served 46,463 of our Neighbors 418,167 meals.